Amar1925/Deployment-Strategies-of-Cloud/README.md

 - Performance can be degraded.

 ### Examples:
+- Deploying a bank’s private cloud on AWS VPC
+  - We will set up a dedicated AWS VPC with restricted access, use AWS Direct Connect for a private, high-speed connection,deploy workloads on AWS EC2 Bare Metal instances for full control.Implement IAM and security groups for compliance and security and integrate with AWS Key Management Service (KMS) for data encryption.
 - Running VMWare workloads inside of AWS, Azure VMWare solution, or Google VMWare engine.

 ### 5. Private on Private Cloud (Multi-Private Cloud)